resurgencelabs/noir_hash/README.md

 Since Noir is a new language, being continuously developed by the Aztec Network team, this repository will also be continuously updated as per the latest features and functionalities that Noir obtains over the next few months.
 Please contact the team in case of any issues with version or lexicon compatibility.

+Status Update: The code is complete but needs Noir Issue: https://github.com/noir-lang/noir/issues/1265 to resolve to function.